-AXA Konzern also provides Industrial Commercial Services ("ICS") with property insurance for an office building in Hamburg, Germany.
-ICS is a company which some reports suggest may be owned by the Iranian Mines and Mining Industries Development and Renovation Organization, an entity designated as a Specially Designated National and Blocked Person (an "SDN") by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC") with the identifier [IRAN].
-As of the date of this report, AXA Konzern has taken actions necessary to terminate coverage under this insurance policy by the end of 2014.
-The annual premium in respect of this policy is approximately \$2,500.
-The related annual net profit arising from this policy, which is difficult to calculate with precision, is estimated to be \$1,250.
+AXA previously informed us that AXA Konzern had taken actions to terminate property insurance provided to Industrial Commercial Services ("ICS") for an office building in Hamburg, Germany.
+ICS is a company that some reports suggest may be owned by the Iranian Mines and Mining Industries Development and Renovation Organization, an entity designated as a Specially Designated National and Blocked Person (an "SDN") by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC") with the identifier [IRAN].
+As of the date of this report, AXA Konzern has confirmed that this policy has been terminated.
+The annual premium in respect of this policy was approximately \$2,500.
+The related annual net profit arising from this policy, which is difficult to calculate with precision, was estimated to be \$1,250.

 In addition, AXA has informed us that AXA Ireland, an AXA insurance subsidiary, provides statutorily required car insurance under four separate policies to the Iranian Embassy in Dublin, Ireland.
-AXA has informed us that, to comply with the Declined Cases Agreement of the Irish Government, these policies cannot be cancelled unless another insurer is willing to assume the cover.
+AXA has informed us that compliance with the Declined Cases Agreement of the Irish Government prohibits the cancellation of these policies unless another insurer is willing to assume the cover.
 The total annual premiums for these four policies are approximately \$6,000 per annum and the annual net profit arising from these policies, which is difficult to calculate with precision, is estimated to be \$3,000.